Fidel-TS: A High-Fidelity Multimodal Benchmark for Time Series Forecasting: Conclusion

-\paragraph{Conclusion} In this work, we addressed a critical flaw in the evaluation of time series forecasting models by formalizing the principles of high-fidelity benchmarking and introducing Fidel-TS, a new large-scale benchmark built upon them.
-Our comprehensive experiments validate this new paradigm, leading to two core insights: (1) our high-fidelity benchmark reveals a strikingly different model performance landscape from prior work, exposing significant biases in conventional benchmarks that stemmed from unrealistic evaluation setups and data leakage.
-(2) we demonstrate that causal relevance is a critical determinant of success in multimodal forecasting, where the value of auxiliary data is dictated by its causal connection to the target system.
-By providing a robust and causally-sound evaluation standard, Fidel-TS offers a clearer path for the community to develop the next generation of truly effective forecasting models.
+In this work, we addressed a critical flaw in the evaluation of time series forecasting models by formalizing the principles of high-fidelity benchmarking and introducing Fidel-TS, a new large-scale benchmark built upon them.
+Our comprehensive experiments validate Fidel-TS as a rigorous paradigm, revealing a performance landscape different from previous benchmarks.
+The thorough evaluation of different categories of models reveals new insights.

-\paragraph{Limitations and Future Works} To uphold the strict leak-free principles of our initial design, we deliberately focused on weather and control events as the primary textual modalities.
-We acknowledge that while these are verifiably causal, they may not be the most potent drivers in all scenarios.
-This presents a clear path for future research: expanding Fidel-TS to include richer, more complex textual sources such as economic reports or news archives.
-The primary research challenge will be to develop novel methodologies that can filter and align these noisier data streams while upholding the principles of high fidelity and causal soundness.
-The extensible architecture of our benchmark and framework is designed to facilitate such future explorations.